RedisInsight/Redis-for-VS-Code/README.md

 ### yarn is required
 1. `npm i -g yarn`
 2. `yarn install`
+3. Download backend for your platform using `yarn download:backend`
-3. In the `.env` file change value of `RI_INSTANCE_ID` to your database id from launched RedisInsight BE
+4. In the `.env` file change value of `RI_INSTANCE_ID` to your database id from launched RedisInsight BE
-4. Click on the VSCode sidebar `Run and Debug` icon
+5. Click on the VSCode sidebar `Run and Debug` icon
-5. Chose one of the options in the select control and click on the green play icon.
+6. Chose one of the options in the select control and click on the green play icon.
 Options:
   a. `Run Dev Extension` - start 2 background dev tasks and the debug vscode instance with extension
   b. `Run only Extension` - start only the debug vscode instance with extension
-  c. `Download Backend And Run Dev Extension` - download backen, start 2 background dev tasks and debug vscode instance with extension
-6. In the opened Visual studio code instance, click the RedisInsight icon in the sidebar
+7. In the opened Visual studio code instance, click the RedisInsight icon in the sidebar

 ### Scripts:
+`download:backend` - download backend for current platform
 `dev:sidebar` - run web server with sidebar router
 `dev:webview` - run web server with main webview router
 `l10n:collect` - auto find all new strings and add them to `./l10n/bundle.l10n.json`